-Do you know what happens to all of the ASIC Bitcoin mining video cards at the brink of of being dumped?
-We have an answer that may (or may not) surprise you.
+Do you know what happens to all the ASIC-miners at the brink of of being dumped?
+We have an answer that may surprise you.
 Their owners think twice and make them mine Grin Coin!
-Yes, that very new black MimbleWimble blockchain coin with a weird logo.
+Yes, that very new black MimbleWimble blockchain coin with a funny logo.
 If you’re not into mining or have never heard this name, we’ll tell you about all the hype.

 The creator explained the name MimbleWimble as follows,